LukyanovLeo/Common-Scenarios-Definition/README.md

-# AI
+# Common Scenarios definition

-This repository contains my experiments in AI development
+Project that generates the single scenario which contains common things in other scenarios